site banner

 Another bodycam video I wish I hadn't watched.
 I can still hear him drunkenly begging the police not to shoot him.
 For the life of me, I cannot fathom why they didn't just tell him to lie face down and put his hands on his head.

 It's something that seems not uncommon in tense, high-stress police interactions.
 Multiple cops screaming unintelligible and contradictory orders at people.
 Midwits screaming at individuals with room-temperature IQs.
-While screaming in tense situations is natural, I think it also comes from police "verbal judo" training; which was even discussed in the Chauvin trial.
+While screaming in tense situations is common, I think it also comes from police "verbal judo" training; which was even discussed in the Chauvin trial.
 I’m sure being in control is central, but I bet “being authoritative” is a big part of it, and for midwit cops that just turns into yelling.

 Shaver taught me that in the unlikely event I get in a situation where I'm being screamed at by multiple cops I'm just gonna kneel with my hands on my head and let them do the rest of the work.
 They'll probably throw my face into the ground, maybe break my arm, but better than playing death Simon says until they shoot me.